nnethercote/Rust-CUDA/guide/src/cuda/gpu_computing.md

 - Forgetting to free memory, using uninitialized memory, etc.

 Not to mention the standardized tooling that makes the building, documentation, sharing, and linting of GPU kernel libraries easily possible.
-Most of the reasons for using rust on the CPU apply to using Rust for the GPU, these reasons have been stated countless times so
+Most of the reasons for using Rust on the CPU apply to using Rust for the GPU, these reasons have been stated countless times so
 I will not repeat them here.

-A couple of particular rust features make writing CUDA code much easier: RAII and Results.
+A couple of particular Rust features make writing CUDA code much easier: RAII and Results.
 In `cust` everything uses RAII (through `Drop` impls) to manage freeing memory and returning handles, which frees users from having to think about that, which yields safer, more reliable code.